-Stacy, the girl that normally remained stubbornly behind the counter guarding the coffee like the two headed dog from hell, frowned at him.
+Stacy, the girl that normally remained stubbornly behind the counter guarding the coffee like the three-headed dog from hell, frowned at him.
 “Did you guys break up?
 Chocolate always helps me when some asshole makes me feel like you look.”

 “We aren’t dating.”